tablelandnetwork/docs/docs/quickstarts/README.md

 ## Prerequisites

-There are two things every developer will need if they are trying to use Tableland:
+There are a few things every developer will need if they are trying to use Tableland:

 - **Wallet**: You'll need to set up an account, such as [MetaMask](https://metamask.io/) for browser wallet-based connections.
 You'll use your EVM account to create and write to tables across any of the networks Tableland is live on.
 - **Funds**: If you want to create or write to a table, it requires an on-chain transaction—you need to own currency in the native chain's denomination if you want to make database state changes.